-The variety of billing methods, competitive pricing, and fine-grained resource usage monitoring of Function Compute can help you manage resources for serverless applications with ease and save resource costs.
+Function Compute offers a variety of billing methods, competitive pricing, and fine-grained resource usage monitoring.
+These features can help you manage resources for serverless applications and reduce resource costs.